Eddy Kenzo: Career

-On 22nd August 2024, Eddy Kenzo was appointed as the Senior Presidential Adviser on Creatives by President Yoweri Museveni.
+On 22 August 2024, Kenzo was appointed as the senior presidential adviser on Creatives by President Yoweri Museveni.
 This role involves advising on matters related to the creative industry, which includes music, performing arts, and other creative sectors.
 Kenzo’s appointment is seen as a significant step towards bolstering the creative industry in Uganda, which has been seeking more governmental support and recognition.

 His appointment followed a meeting with President Museveni and other musicians at State House Entebbe.
-He joins a growing list of over 160 presidential advisers.
+He became one of more than 160 presidential advisers.

-In 2025, Kenzo was nominated for a Grammy Award for Best African Music Performance for Hope & Love with Mehran Matin.
+In 2025, Kenzo received a nomination for the Grammy Award for Best African Music Performance for "Hope & Love" with Mehran Matin.

 Philanthropy

 In 2015, Kenzo launched the charitable organization Eddy Kenzo Foundation.
 In January 2016, he enlisted Ugandan footballers, Tony Mawejje and Vincent Kayizzi, to help donate goods to nursing mothers and staff at the local Masaka hospital.
 In July 2017, he hosted two charity football matches in Masaka and Kampala that featured Victor Wanyama.
 The event raised funds for Ugandan children with HIV.
 In March 2019, he opened the Big Talent Soccer Academy in Kampala.
 The academy identifies local youth talent and provides education to help foster their skills.